Message to Summer and Fall DE Instructors

 Providing clear, detailed information helps students (a) determine if your class is right for them, and (b) get ready for success in your course.
 For fully online classes, students may be anxious about how they are expected to get started.
 For hybrid classes, students want to know what the expectations are for in-person meetings and/or proctoring.
 Please add this information!
 Some instructors include details such as how much time students should expect to commit, what days work will be due for online classes, and/or what course materials are required.

-Lisa Lane from the Program for Online Teaching has developed a video tutorial to demonstrate the process to update online class schedule.
+Here is a video tutorial to demonstrate the process to update online class schedule.
 Or follow these directions:

 - Go to the Online Course Schedule